tomrndom/osf-website/src/pages/membership/join-the-open-infrastructure-foundation-1.md

 #### It’s free to participate as an individual Foundation member.

-A Foundation Member level has substantial opportunity as a member of the Open Infrastructure Foundation to impact the future direction of OIF supported projects and initiatives.
+A Foundation Member level has substantial opportunity as a member of the Open Infrastructure Foundation to impact the future direction of OpenInfra Foundation supported projects and initiatives.

 Here's how you can participate as an Open Infrastructure Foundation Individual Member: